Electric & Hybrid with Ford Motability

 There are many reasons to choose an electric Motability car over a petrol or diesel option, including low running costs, ease of driving as they’re all automatic and of reduced CO2 emissions.

-The ultimate all-electric SUV will soon be available on the Motability Scheme
+The ultimate all-electric SUV is now available on the Motability Scheme

 Adventure ready.
 Iconic design.
 Fast charging.
 With superior comfort and advanced driver assistance technology.
 The Explorer.
 Redefine the meaning of adventure.